Here are the top fun & interesting facts about Uruguay:

 #20 Santa Teresa national park features spectacular forested areas and beautiful beaches, and it is found on the 9 route at km 302.

 #21 The highest point is Cerro Catedral at 1,684ft (514m) above sea level.
 Interestingly, it is the lowest country highpoint in South America.

 #22 Casapueblo is a building constructed by Carlos Páez Vilaró and is located in Punta Ballena.
 This nine-story building resembles the white buildings in Santorini.

-#25 In 1930, the first-ever FIFA World Cup was held in this country.
+#25 This nation have played in 12 World Cups and have won the tournament two times.
+In 1930, the first-ever FIFA World Cup was held in this country.
 Montevideo hosted all the matches during the competition.